w3f/polkadot-wiki/docs/learn-registrar.md

 "Erroneous".
 Then you would have to call `clearIdentity` transaction first and redo everything again.

-> Note: The registrar bot will not ask you to send any DOT!
+> Note: The registrar bot will not ask you to send any DOT, and never expose your private keys to
+> anyone!

-If you have provided `display name`, `email`, `twitter`, or `riot name` when setting an on-chain identity, these will be required to verify one by one by signing a challenge message.
+If you have provided `display name`, `email`, `twitter`, or `element name (previously called Riot)` when setting an on-chain identity, these will be required to verify one by one by signing a challenge message.
 Just be aware of the `display name` cannot be too similar to others that have verified already.
+Also, there is no need to have all this information when doing the verification.
+You are free to set whichever field you like.

 Free feel to join the [Polkadot's community](community#polkadot) to ask questions if there is anything unclear.

 ## Setting an On-chain Identity

+> Note: Since we do not support KYC at the moment, the judgment will be marked as "erroneous"
+> immediately if you have set the `legal name`.

 Go to [Accounts](<(https://polkadot.js.org/apps/#/accounts)>) page in Polkadot-JS Apps.
-The easiest way to add the built-in fields is to click the gear icon next to one's account and select "Set on-chain identity".
+The easiest way to add the built-in fields is to click the vertical three dots next to one's account and select "Set on-chain identity".

 ![registrar](assets/registrar/1.jpg)